FedericoBruzzone/algorithms-for-massive-datasets/README.md

 ## Contact

-If you have any questions or suggestions regarding this repository, please don't hesitate to reach out.
-You can contact us via the GitHub repository or through the following channels:
+If you have any questions, suggestions, or feedback, do not hesitate to [contact me](https://federicobruzzone.github.io/).
-- Email: [federico.bruzzone.i@gmail.com] or [federico.bruzzone@studenti.unimi.it]

 We hope you find this repository helpful in preparing for your "Algorithms for Massive Datasets" exam.
 Good luck!